 Tiger in Trouble!: And More True Stories of Amazing Animal Rescues by Kelly Milner Halls (J 639.9 HAL)

 What do a blind tiger, an albino bat, a diabetic babboon, and two young vervet monkeys have in common?
 All of them were helped by knowledgable, caring human rescuers.
 Read this book to find out just what it takes to rescue wild animals.

 Planet Ark: Preserving Earth's Biodiversity by Adreienne Mason.
 Illustrated by Margot Thompson.
 (J 577 MAS)

 You probably already know that it is important to protect the environment.
 You may have heard the word "biodiversity," but can you name the three different types of biodiversity?
 Do you know what modern day "Noahs" are doing to protect "Planet Ark"?
 This beautifully illustrated book packs a great deal of information about the environment into its brief text, making it appropriate for older children, despite the fact that it first appears to be a picture book.

 Quest for the Tree Kangaroo: An Expedition to the Cloud Forest of New Guinea by Sy Montgomery.
 Photographs by Nic Bishop.

 Yes, there really are kangaroos who live in trees and hop from branch to branch.
 It isn't easy for scientist to study, or even locate them, as one of the scientists in this book says about her field work in Papua New Guinea: ". . .This is really intense work. . .We're hacking through the bush.
 We're radio-tracking.
 This is so different from science in the laboratory, isn't it?"
-This title is one of the books in the "Scientists in the Field" series.
+This title is one of the books in National Geographic's "Scientists in the Field" series.